 Arrive at the hospital on time.
 You will be asked to fill out certain forms.

 Your child will change into a gown.

 An anesthesiologist or nurse anesthetist will meet with you.
-They will discuss the medications that will help your child sleep through the surgery.
+He or she will discuss the medicines that will help your child sleep through the surgery.
 Be sure to ask any questions you have.

 Your child will be given general anesthesia.
 This puts your child into a deep sleep.
 A breathing tube will be placed in the trachea or windpipe to help your child breathe during the surgery.